zeppe-lin/handbook/README.md

 OVERVIEW
 ========

-This directory contains the Zeppe-Lin handbook(7) that covers the installation, configuration, and administration of Zeppe-Lin GNU/Linux.
+This directory contains the handbook(7) that covers the installation, configuration, and administration of Zeppe-Lin.

 REQUIREMENTS